StroppaFR/xodump/with_ld_preload/README.md

 ## Limitations

 This was tested on a regular Debian distro with libc 2.36 and ASLR enabled.
-There are some cases where this tool will not work:
+There are some cases where this tool will not work.

-- if the target executable is linked statically with libc, the `LD_PRELOAD` trick will have no effect on `__libc_start_main` and this method will not work,
+Notably, if the target executable is linked statically with libc or not linked with libc at all, the `LD_PRELOAD` trick will have no effect on `__libc_start_main` and this method will not work at all (the target executable will run normally instead).
-- probably some other reasons and securities might break this.